firefart/rss_fetcher/Readme.md

 For sending mails you should setup a local SMTP server like postfix to handle resubmission, signing and so on for you.
 SMTP authentication is currently not implemented.

+The program keeps the last date of the last entry per feed in it's database to compare it to on the next fetch.
+We can't just use the current date because crt.sh is caching it's feeds and they do not appear at the time written in the feed.

 ## Installation on a systemd based system
 * Build binary or download it
 ```bash